Crankbait setup – whats the best gear ratio?

 You want a lower gear ratio in order to have more cranking power, which is the second reason.
 Reels with a slow gear ratio make it simpler to retrieve lures like crankbaits that have a lot of drag.

-However, because lipless crankbaits don’t need as much torque to retrieve, a fast reel like an 8:1 works best when using them.
+However, because lipless crankbaits don’t need as much torque to retrieve, a fast reel like 8:1 works best when using them.

 Best Gear Ratio for Spinnerbaits